Isa-AcTiEw/VehicleSg_Website_S10257760_S10257808/README.md

 Our team of developers consist of Isaac Tiew and MingQi who have taken up roles such as a UI/UX designer, API engineer throughout the process of the project

 ### Distribution of WorkLoad
-- Isaac: Carpark Availability Page, Traffic Conditions Page, Home Page
+- Isaac: Carpark Availability Page, Traffic Conditions Page
 - MingQi: Quiz Page, Checkpoint Conditions Page, Home page

 ## Design Process